polichtm/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

     https://github.com/opsgility/contosofinanceoffers
     ```

-4. Select the Deployment options button and monitor until the application is deployed.
+4. Select the **Deployment options** button and monitor until the application is deployed.

 5. On the **Overview** tab, copy the URL for the web app to the clipboard.

 ### Task 3: Update the Application Settings of the Web App with the API URL

-1. Open the ContosoFinanceWeb application in the Azure Stack User portal and select Application settings
+1. Open the ContosoFinanceWeb application in the Azure Stack User portal and select Application settings.

     ![In the App Service blade, under settings, Application settings is selected.](images/Hands-onlabstep-by-step-AzureStackimages/media/image134.png "App Service blade")